 Except in relation to appeals against Business Rate Valuation, there have been no material provisions or write-offs made during the year.
 The revaluation exercise carried out for 1 April 2017 raised concerns in relation to outstanding appeals for the 2010 Valuation List for business rates.
-As a result, a specific provision has been made for a number of large properties.
-In addition, these revaluations has resulted in a significant increase in the Councils rateable value, a new process for challenging these values has been introduced, which has increased the uncertainty relating to the appeals.
-As a result, the provision has been increased by £1.4million.
+As a result, a specific provision was made for a number of large properties.
+In addition, a new process for challenging these values was introduced, which has increased the uncertainty relating to the appeals in 2017/18.
+However, during 2018/19 there has been no increase in appeals and as a result the provision has been revised.